msr-quarc/Liquid/GettingStarted.md

 ## Prerequisites

-### .NET 4.6

-A Windows environment with the .NET Framework 4.6 or later installed is required.
-If you don't have .NET 4.6, it may be installed from http://www.microsoft.com/en-us/download/details.aspx?id=48130.
-Alternatively, installing Visual Studio 2015 will also install .NET 4.6.

 ### Visual Studio

 Visual Studio 2015 Community Edition is free for individuals and for academic use.
 It is available at https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx.

-While Visual Studio is not required to use LIQUi|>, it is necessary if you want to write your own algorithms as compiled F# code.
+While Visual Studio is not required to run the LIQUi|> samples, it is necessary if you want to write your own algorithms.

-It also makes development of F# scripts for algorithms much easier.
+### .NET 4.6

+The .NET Framework 4.6 or later is required.
+Installing Visual Studio 2015 will install .NET 4.6.

+If you are only running the samples and aren't installing Visual Studio, you can install .NET 4.6 from http://www.microsoft.com/en-us/download/details.aspx?id=48130 if it isn't already installed.

 ## Downloading LIQUi|>

+We recommend placing the download into a folder named c:\Liquid.
+If you choose a different folder, you will need to create a c:\Liquid folder and copy LiquidTikZ.tex from your LIQUi|> folder into c:\Liquid.

 There are three ways to download LIQUi|>:

-* Click on the button to the right labeled **Download ZIP**.
+* Click on the button on the main project page to the right labeled **Download ZIP**.
 This will download LIQUi|> and its supporting files to your system in a file named Liquid-master.zip, which you may then extract to a folder on your system.
-We recommend extracting into a folder named c:\Liquid; the TikZ rendering requires this path.
 * If you have a GitHub command-line client installed, you may instead change directory to the c:\Liquid directory and use the command:
 ```
 git clone https://github.com/msr-quarc/Liquid
 ```
-* If you have the GitHub desktop application installed, you may click on the button to the right labeled **Clone in Desktop**.
+* If you have the GitHub desktop application installed, you may click on the button on the main project page to the right labeled **Clone in Desktop**.

 The first time you run LIQUi|>, you may get a security warning telling you that the program was downloaded from another system and may not be safe.
-Once you grant LIQUi|> permission to run, the warning should not recur.
+Once you grant LIQUi|> permission to run by clicking the appropriate button, the warning should not recur.

 ## Registration